Your Guide to Summer Melons, Including Yellow Watermelons, Hami, and More

-Melons don’t get sweeter after they are picked.
-To judge the ripeness of a watermelon, tap it and listen for a dull “plunk” sound.
+When it comes to picking the perfect melon, look for locally grown options at the market through fall.
+It's important to note that melons don't get sweeter after they're picked, and that's true no matter what season you're buying melon during.
+To judge the ripeness of a watermelon, tap it and listen for a dull "plunk" sound.
 With honeydews and other winter melons, the blossom end should give to slight pressure.
 And with muskmelons and cantaloupes, sniff for a strong fruity aroma.

 While not entirely seedless (it has soft, white immature seeds), this variety has become only more popular since its hybridization more than 60 years ago.
 Red watermelons contain the highest level of the antioxidant lycopene per serving of any fruit or vegetable.